-- Remove packaging from unit and make sure the unit is not damaged before installation.
-A top rain flashing is supplied for field use and is mounted to the back of the unit for shipping.
-Remove the rain flashing before locating the unit against the wall.
+1. Remove packaging from unit and make sure unit is not damaged before installation.
+A top rain

+- flashing is supplied for field use and is mounted to the back of the unit for shipping.
+Remove rain flashing before locating the unit against wall.
 Top rain flashing is required to avoid water entering the area behind the unit that is against the wall.
 A bottom mounting bracket, attached to the skid for shipping, is provided for ease of installation but is not required.
-Review all requirements listed on unit labels and on serial plate located on the side of the unit. - 2.
-Locate and mark bolt hole locations and bottom mounting bracket location.
+Review all requirements listed on unit labels and on serial plate located on the side of the unit. - Locate and mark bolt hole locations and bottom mounting bracket location.
 Install bottom mounting bracket with field-supplied fasteners to wall if it is to be used (optional).
-Bracket must be level and installed in the correct location to help support the unit during the installation process (see Figure 14).

-- 3. Position the wall mount unit close to the wall surface where it will be installed.
-Install rain flashing at the top of the unit facing the wall by hooking the hem bend into the rear bend of the unit top (see Figure 14). - 4.
+Bracket must be level and installed in the correct location to help support the unit during the installation process (see Figures 3A and 3B). - 3.
+Position the wall mount unit close to the wall surface where it will be installed.
+Install rain flashing at the top of the unit facing the wall by hooking the hem bend into the rear bend of the unit top (see Figures 3A and 3B). - 4.
 Apply a liberal amount of caulk on left and right cabinet side wall mount brackets and back of top rain flashing.
 Place unit back surface flush against wall.
 Unit must be level to ensure proper condensate drainage.
 Optional bottom bracket may be used to help support the unit. - 5.
-Units are secured to the wall by using fieldsupplied fasteners along each side of the wall mount through the built-in wall mounting brackets.
+Units are secured to the wall by using field-supplied fasteners along each side of the wall mount through the built-in wall mounting brackets.
 It is the responsibility of the installer to select the proper fastener to secure the unit to the wall based on wall construction and applicable building codes.
 Typical installations may include 5/16" fasteners with 7/8" diameter flat washers.
 Be sure unit is securely mounted and all weight-bearing fasteners are attached to the weight supporting structural members of the wall. - 6.
-Apply a bead of caulk between the back of the unit top and the front surface of the top rain flashing (see Figure 14). - 7.
+Apply a bead of caulk between the back of the unit top and the front surface of the top rain flashing (see Figures 3A and 3B). - 7.
 Connect unit duct work from the inside of the building following all clearances and instructions provided.
 For additional mounting rigidity, the return air and supply air frames or collars can be drilled and screwed or welded to the structural wall itself (depending upon wall construction).
 Be sure to use code approved duct tape or other sealing materials to seal the duct work to the unit. - 8.
-On side-by-side installations, maintain a minimum of 20" clearance on both sides to allow access to heat strips and to provide proper airflow to the outdoor coil.
+On side-by-side installations, maintain a minimum of 20" clearance on right side to allow access to control panel and heat strips, and to allow proper airflow to the outdoor coil.
 Additional clearance may be required to meet local or national codes.

+TABLE 1

-TABLE 1 Clearance Required for Service Access and Adequate Condenser Airflow
+Clearance Required for Service Access and

+Adequate Condenser Airflow